White Bear Township/Ramsey County • No fee

 The trails are a combination of dirt and mowed grass, with boardwalk through marshy areas.
 Most of the many intersections are well-marked, however a few (like the one below) aren’t!
 Grab a trail map in the Nature Center Building before you head out.
 Or you can download a PDF Map here.

 I took these photos during a hike in early September, after a rainy summer.
-Still plenty of water in the marshy areas—in fact, part of the trail was closed due to wet conditions.
+There was still plenty of water in the marshy areas—in fact, part of the trail was closed due to wet conditions.

 One of the coolest things about this hike is the immensely tall prairie grasses, and the array of beautiful native wildflowers.

 Colorful splashes of yellow, white and purple flowers were everywhere on our late summer hike.
 Of course, the types of flowers that are in bloom change throughout the season—a very good reason to get over there frequently!